alirezamirhashemi78/instagram-tumbnail-scraper/README.md

 The project automatically rotates proxies and user-agents every 10 requests to reduce the risk of being blocked by Instagram.

 ---
+## Important Notes

+- **No login required:** This scraper works without any Instagram login, as long as the URLs point to **public** Instagram posts or reels.
+- **Private pages not supported yet:** Currently, the code does **not** support scraping content from private Instagram accounts or posts.
+Support for private pages may be added in future versions.

+---
 ## Features

 - Download thumbnails from Instagram posts and reels by URL